 If you’re downsizing your traditional office space and offering employees the option to work from home, there’s another way you can ensure their productivity while keeping costs low.
 Empower employees to decide where and when they work best by providing an option to work either from their home or near their home.
 Trusting employees to make the choice of where and when works best for them is a cultural shift for many companies.

 From Brooklyn, New York, to Birmingham, England, WeWork locations are available across global business hubs.
-Giving employees access to a WeWork space allows them to utilise a private office close to home.
+Giving employees access to a WeWork space allows them to utilize a private office close to home.

-‘The privacy and amenities of an office are invaluable to many.
-But travelling to the main office every day may not be the right option for every individual,’ says Journo.
+“The privacy and amenities of an office are invaluable to many.
+But traveling to the main office every day may not be the right option for every individual,” says Journo.
 WeWork private offices can be set up as focus areas for individuals, where and when they need it, as they balance work and home life.

-As the world adapts to life during a pandemic, there are certain steps businesses can take now to prioritise the well-being and productivity of employees, as well as to make sure that they’re using their workspaces efficiently.
-Flexible workspace solutions can help business leaders navigate unexpected scenarios – from scaling up, down, de-densifying or decentralising.
-Provide the opportunity for employees to work from wherever will best benefit them – and your bottom line.
+As the world adapts to life during a pandemic, there are certain steps businesses can take now to prioritize the well-being and productivity of employees, as well as to make sure they’re using their workspaces efficiently.
+Flexible workspace solutions can help business leaders navigate unexpected scenarios—from scaling up, down, de-densifying, or decentralizing.
+Provide the opportunity for employees to work from wherever will best benefit them—and your bottom line.